 4. Personalise your mail

-5. Call to Action
+5. Create a Strong Call to Action

-This click-through is the ultimate goal to your email marketing, get the user on your website where they can get more information and hopefully enquire to use your services or buy your products.
+This click-through is the ultimate goal to your email marketing campaign.
+It gets the user to your website where they can get more information and hopefully this action ends in a purchase.
 It's also a great metric to understand the quality of your email campaign with the higher the click through rate onto your website, the higher the quality of your email and call to action.

 If you are interested in learning more about email marketing or digital marketing in general, contact Nexa and begin your email marketing journey.